AviatrixSystems/Docs/HowTos/FQDN_Whitelists_Ref_Design.rst

 How does it work?
 =================

-This features works for HTTP and HTTPS traffic on public IP addresses.
+This features works for HTTP and HTTPS traffic to public Internet.
+The function is carried out inline without requiring any certificate or keys to decrypt the traffic.

 A tag is defined as a list of FQDNs.
 One or more gateways is attached to a tag.
 Any updates to a tag automatically triggers updates to all